 c.Always compare apples-to-apples, i.e. capture ratios of funds belonging to the same category.
 Don’t compare the performance of an equity fund with a debt fund

 4. How to use capture ratios in Mutual Fund Selection?

 Capture ratios can be a handy tool to select an appropriate mutual fund.
 The basic thumb rule is to choose a fund that gains more than the benchmark during a boom and loses less than the benchmark during a bust.
 While comparing mutual funds, choose the one with higher upside capture ratio and lowest downside capture ratio.
 The reason is that the fund manager needs to justify the fee charged from the investors.
 Else you would be better off investing in low-cost index funds.

 Capture ratios may be used to assess whether the fund is performing as per its investment objective.
-When the objective of a fund is to outperform the benchmark and its capture ratio is close to 100, it indicates that the fund is not achieving its objective.
+When the goal of a fund is to outperform the benchmark, and its capture ratio is close to 100, it indicates that the fund is not achieving its purpose.
 Ideally, its ratio should have been more than 100.
 Similarly, if a fund’s objective is to prevent losses during the recession, its capture ratio needs to be less than that of the index.
-In an opposite scenario, it would mean that the fund is losing more than the benchmark, hence giving the inferior performance.
+In the opposite scenario, it would mean that the fund is losing more than the benchmark, hence giving the inferior performance.